natematias/governing-human-algorithm-behavior/README.md

 ### Weekly Workload

-Before each class, I will assign two readings I expect you to read before class.
+Before each class, I will assign **two readings** I expect you to read before class.
 As part of class participation, you will submit a reaction comment on one of the readings to Element and respond to at least one other student's comment by 9pm Eastern the night before class.
-Please come to class with at least one question about each reading.
+Please come to class with:
+* The ability to summarize:
+  * the goal/question of the paper
+  * the field or ecosystem that the author is in
+  * what constitutes an advancement in that field
+  * how the paper advances the conversation
+  * a question or observation that links the paper to the theme of the day or the theme of the course

 Each week, students are expected to post at least one link recommended by the Fuego system to Element and add at least one comment in response to one other student's post.

 Graduate students will have additional readings and will rotate responsibility for summarizing the reading for the rest of the class.
+Summarizing the reading will involve:
+* Creating 2-3 slides for the reading
+  * Slide one: introducing the core question of the paper, and the authors
+  * Slide two: summarize the methods and findings of the paper
+  * Slide three: one to two discussion questions that link the paper to the theme of the class
+* Alt: if the author of the paper is a guest speaker, the graduate student will interview the guest

 Since this is a discussion course, attendance is expected.

 ### Participation in Discussions
-Please post discussions about readings and questions about the course to our chatroom in #discussion.
+Please post discussions about readings and questions about the course to our chatroom in #discussion on Element.
 Please use your Cornell University email address when requesting to join the workspace.

 Whenever the course has assigned reading for a session, you are expected to post at least one top-level comment and one reply to the chat.
 Participation will be 20% of your course grade.